bartoffw/instabook/README.md

 1. Navigate to the web page you want to convert.
 2. Click the Instabook icon in your browser's toolbar.
-3. Click "Convert".
+3. Click "Download".
-4. Wait for the conversion process to complete.
+4. Wait for the download process to complete.
 5. Enjoy!

 ## Roadmap